Migration and Predation

 In July/August, you focus on the Mara River near the Kenya border where much of the wildlife is concentrated.
 If you are interested in a July/August safari, but don’t see an itinerary online, please contact us.

 What species are present in both seasons?

-Do we see large herds in both seasons?
+Will I see large herds in both seasons?